 - 3. Drain the fish and pat the pieces dry with a paper towel.
 Have a plate lined with paper towels at the ready.

-- 4. In a large, heavy-bottomed pot, heat at least 2 to 3 inches of oil over medium heat until it reaches 360°F (182°C) on a deep-fat thermometer.
+- 4. In a large, heavy-bottomed pot, heat at least 2 to 3 inches of oil over medium heat until it reaches 360°F (182°C) on a deep-fry or candy or instant-read thermometer.

 - 5. Remove the tempura batter from the refrigerator and stir once more.
 Dredge a few pieces of fish in the batter at a time, turning to coat them evenly.
 Gently drop 2 pieces of fish at a time into the oil, adding 2 more pieces every 30 seconds (fry no more than 4 pieces at a time).
 Fry the fish until the pieces are a crisp, light golden brown and floating on the surface of the oil, about 2 1/2 minutes per batch.
 Monitor the temperature of the hot oil throughout frying, letting the oil return to proper temperature, if necessary, between batches; to ensure crispness, it must remain a constant 360°F to 380°F (182°C to 193°C).
 If the temperature is too low, the fish will be oily; if it is too hot, the pieces will burn.